-Medicaid expansion would offer eligibility to Medicaid to those people who earn 138% of the federal poverty level (technically, only those under 133% of poverty level qualify, but 5% of income will be ignored, effectively making the new limit 138%).
+Medicaid expansion from the Affordable Care Act (ACA, or "Obamacare") offers eligibility to Medicaid to those people who earn 138% of the federal poverty level (technically, only those under 133% of poverty level qualify, but 5% of income will be ignored, effectively making the new limit 138%).
 This means that in states that expand Medicaid, a family of four making $2,610 per month or less can get coverage from Medicaid.
 (In contrast, most states now limit Medicaid for adults to those who make under 50-100% of the federal poverty level.)

 States That Have Approved Medicaid Expansion

-As of late August 2013, most of the states in the North East and on the West Coast have agreed to opt into health care reform’s Medicaid expansion.
+As of late January 2015, 29 states (many in the North East and on the West Coast) have agreed to opt into health care reform’s Medicaid expansion.
 In these states, the federal government will pay 100% of the states’ costs for covering these additional people for the first two years, and at least 90% of the costs after that.

-Of the above states, all will operate their own insurance marketplace except for Arizona, Arkansas, Delaware, Iowa, Michigan, New Jersey, and West Virginia.
-Arizona and New Jersey plan to rely on the federal Health Care Marketplace, while Arkansas, Delaware, Illinois, Iowa, Michigan, and West Virginia plan to operate a marketplace in conjunction with the federal government.
+Of the above states, all operate their own insurance marketplace except for Arizona, New Jersey, Ohio, and Pennsylvania.
+These states plan to rely on the federal Health Care Marketplace.
+Arkansas, Delaware, Illinois, Iowa, Michigan, New Hampshire, and West Virginia operate a state marketplace in partnership with the federal government.

-Most of the American South and Mid-West have not voted to approve Medicaid expansion.
+About 20 states, most of them in the American South and Mid-West, have not voted to approve Medicaid expansion:

-Based on Kaiser Family Foundation’s “Status of State Action on the Medicaid Expansion Decision, as of September 16, 2013.”
+Based on Kaiser Family Foundation’s “Status of State Action on the Medicaid Expansion Decision.”